Skip to content

 To qualify for available tax credits, the Act says the lighting system improvements must be made to interior systems.
 There are different ways to calculate the tax credit.

-• If the LED lighting system is installed as part of a major project which includes HVAC and/or building envelope work, the then energy saving resulting from the project must equal 16.67% of the total savings.
+• If the LED lighting system is installed as part of a major project that includes HVAC and/or building envelope work, then the energy savings resulting from the project must equal 16.67% of the total savings.

-• If the lighting system improvements come under the Interim Lighting Rule, then lighting power density should be reduced by between 25% and 40%, or 50% for a warehouse.
+• If the lighting system improvements come under the Interim Lighting Rule, lighting power density should be reduced by 25% and 40%, or 50% for a warehouse.

 Cost Savings

-179D enables savings of up to 60 cents per square foot.
-This energy.gov site provides more detail.
-As we mentioned above, the energy savings must equal certain minimum levels, depending on which IRS notice applies, and the actual building use.
-The bottom line is that the tax savings – which can be carried back or forward – will have an impact on the cost of your renovation project.
+179D enables savings of up to 60 cents per square foot.ย The energy.gov site provides more details.
+As we mentioned above, the energy savings must equal certain minimum levels, depending on which IRS notice applies and the actual building use.
+The bottom line is that the tax savings, which can be carried back or forward, will impact the cost of your renovation project.